nbosc/RDTExtractorWeb/README.md

 `source activate RDTExtractorWeb`

 You will need to put the data files we will provide in the API/static/data/ folder.
+These files are distributed separately, please contact us to get them.

 ## Run
 In the root folder execute: